-After completing the revision process, the Department Head should send copies of the self-study report to the Provost and to OPEIR.
+After completing the revision process, the Department Head should send a pdf of the final self-study, including appendices to the Provost and OPEIR.

 STEP 8: Schedule and make arrangements for external reviewer site visit

 After the Dean and Provost approve the external reviewer, the department is ready to schedule and make arrangements for the site visit.
 External reviewers should plan to be on campus at least two full days.
 UTC will allocate \$1,800 for the site visit, which typically is used to cover travel, lodging, meal expenses, and an honorarium for the external reviewer.